 Capital assets of the Commonwealth include land, buildings, improvements, equipment, vehicles and infrastructure.
 The Commonwealth's investment in capital assets for its governmental and business-type activities as of June 30, 2016 amounts to approximately \$20.781 billion, with accumulated depreciation of approximately \$8.849 billion, leaving a net book value of \$11.932 billion.
 Infrastructure includes assets that are normally immovable and of value only to the Commonwealth, such as roads, bridges, piers and dams.
 (The investments in capital assets noted above do not include capital assets owned by MassDOT.)
 The total increase in the Commonwealth's investment in capital assets from 2015 to 2016 was approximately \$645 million, with \$141 million in governmental activities and \$504 million in business-type activities.
-The major increases in the net value of capital assets was in construction in process for governmental activities.
+The major increases in the net value of capital assets was in construction in process for governmental activities and construction in process, buildings and machinery and equipment for the business-type activities.